pytest-dev/pytest-iam/doc/client-applications.rst

 Nominal authentication workflow
 -------------------------------

-Let us suppose that your application have a ``/protected`` endpoint tthat redirects users to the IAM server if unauthenticated.
+Let us suppose that your application have a ``/protected`` endpoint that redirects users to the IAM server if unauthenticated.
 We suppose that you have a `test_client` fixture like werkzeug :class:`~werkzeug.test.Client` that allows to test your application endpoints without real HTTP requests.